jcolag/Phauxfiles/README.md

  - At some point, I upgraded the Rust compiler.
 It now has trouble with my use of `deriving(Encodable)`, but doesn't appear to yet know how to use the replacement, `deriving(RustcEncodable)`.
 And `decodable`, of course.

- - The I/O needs to be cleaned up, especially since `cargo run` prints a brief header before the program output, which gets caught on redirecting to a file.
-It might also be nice to be able to switch between HTML and text mode.

  - There appears to be a library that provides `getopt`-like functionality for command-line parameters, which seems like it would be productive to learn.
 Right now, there is no validation except checking that the parameter is there.

+ - It might also be nice to be able to switch between HTML and text mode.

+ - More extensive profile information would be nice, though there don't seem to be any handy APIs to play with.
+I may integrate quotes and cat pictures at some point, but that still doesn't flesh out the profile itself.